 Mobile robotics to your construction site

-Factory-On-The-Fly brings robot manufacturing directly to the construction site or to your manufacturing plant – plug it in and you are ready to go.
+Factory On The Fly brings robot manufacturing directly to the construction site or to your manufacturing plant – plug it in and you are ready to go.
 It packs our robot technology into an easily transportable unit – compatible with standard 10-foot shipping containers – and lets you control via standard iOS or Android tablets.
 Comfortable using a smartphone?
-Using robots with Factory-On-The-Fly is just as easy, and will have you flying in no time.
+Using robots with Factory On The Fly is just as easy and will have you flying in no time.

-Factory-On-The-Fly can be configured to perform a broad range of different manufacturing tasks from formwork production to reinforcement bending to sheet cutting.
-By automating the manufacturing of products with custom dimensions at robotic speed, Factory-On-The-Fly helps you save costs on labor-intensive processes.
+Factory On The Fly can be configured to perform a broad range of different manufacturing tasks from formwork production to reinforcement bending to sheet cutting.
+By automating the manufacturing of products with custom dimensions at robotic speed, Factory On The Fly helps you save costs on labor-intensive processes.

 Robotic Hot-wire Cutting

-Robotic Hot-wire cutting (RHWC) utilizes a robotically controlled, electrically heated wire to cut through industrial foams, replicating the geometry by a given CAD-model.
+Utilizes a robotically controlled, electrically heated wire to cut through industrial foams, replicating the geometry by a given CAD-model.

 The process enables us to produce complex geometry formwork for concrete casting and foam based elements for industrial applications.
 We can do this at a fraction of the time and cost associated with the implementation of pre-existing technologies.

 Foam cut-off and used formwork can be recycled for new insulation products or formwork material, enabling a highly sustainable production cycle.
 Read more about our sustainable initiatives here.

 Robotic Hot-blade Cutting